FAQs | Published on 6th August 2025

 Seamless Integration

-Carefully selected stone step treads can serve as a unifying feature, tying together the different aspects of your outdoor design.
-Natural stone is extremely versatile, fitting effortlessly into both traditional cottage gardens and sleek modern landscapes.
-Whether your property has rustic brickwork, contemporary glazing, or timber features, there’s a stone option that will complement and connect the whole scheme.
+Carefully chosen stone step treads can act as a unifying feature, bringing together every part of your outdoor design.
+Natural stone is incredibly versatile, working equally well in traditional cottage gardens and clean, modern landscapes.
+Whether your property features rustic brickwork, contemporary glazing, or timber detailing, there’s always a stone option that complements and connects the overall look.

-Step treads can also be customised in size, edge profile, and thickness to match the exact requirements of your project, guaranteeing a precise fit.
-In tiered gardens, retaining walls, raised patios, or pool surrounds, this adaptability offers a real benefit.
-Adding risers and matching paving allows you to create a complete staircase that flows naturally with the rest of the space.
+Each tread can be customised in size, edge profile, and thickness to meet the specific needs of your project, ensuring a precise fit and cohesive finish.
+In tiered gardens, retaining walls, raised patios, or pool surrounds, this flexibility makes stone an ideal choice.
+By adding risers and matching paving, you can create a complete staircase design that flows naturally and seamlessly with the rest of the space.

 stone steps curved